apollographql/federation/.changeset/dull-lamps-invent.md

 ---
-"@apollo/query-planner": patch
+"@apollo/query-planner": minor
-"@apollo/query-graphs": patch
+"@apollo/query-graphs": minor
-"@apollo/composition": patch
+"@apollo/composition": minor
-"@apollo/federation-internals": patch
+"@apollo/federation-internals": minor
-"@apollo/gateway": patch
+"@apollo/gateway": minor
 ---

 Do not run the full suite of graphQL validations on supergraphs and their extracted subgraphs by default in production environment.